 Any downsides to being an invigilator?

-You can’t take a mobile phone or even a book into the exam room.
+You can’t take a mobile phone or even a book in the exam room.
 It means that it can be very boring.

 The job also comes with quite a bit of responsibility.
 If a child is being disruptive, it’s down to you whether they should be removed from the room which usually means they end up failing their exam.
 It’s obviously their fault if they’re causing a lot of noise, but it’s still not a nice thing to do.